 All work must adhere to the 2012 International Residential Code at a minimum as the housing rehabilitation standard.
-The scope of work must comply with all Uniform Building Code ("UBC"), as well as the Housing Quality Standards, Lake Havasu City Zoning Code, and the Fire Department Codes.
+The scope of work must comply with the Uniform Building Code ("UBC"), the Housing Quality Standards, and Lake Havasu City Zoning and Fire Codes.

-In addition, energy conservation measures and abatement of hazardous materials (i.e., lead based paint) as prescribed by HUD including and not limited to State adopted HUD Lead-Base Paint Regulations are also included in the scope of work.
+In addition, energy conservation measures and abatement of hazardous materials (i.e., Lead Based Paint) as prescribed by HUD, including, but not limited to State adopted HUD Lead Based Paint Regulations, are also included in the scope of work.
 A copy of the lead hazard information pamphlet informing of the potential risk of the lead hazard exposure from renovation activity to be performed in a dwelling unit is provided to homeowners before the work begins.